List of Fantastic Beasts characters: Credence Barebone

-Credence Barebone (played by Ezra Miller) is a secret Obscurus wizard and Mary Lou Barebone's troubled adopted son.
-Unaware of his origins or that he has magical powers, Credence harbors enormous rage, which turns into a dangerous Obscurus, having been tormented for years by his abusive adoptive mother.
+Credence Barebone (played by Ezra Miller) is a secret obscurus wizard and Mary Lou Barebone's troubled adopted son.
+Unaware of his origins or that he has magical powers, Credence harbours enormous rage, which turns into a dangerous Obscurus, having been tormented for years by his abusive adoptive mother.
 He meets Newt Scamander and Tina Goldstein in New York.
-Percival Graves is initially mistaken in thinking that the Obscurus inhabits his adoptive sister Modesty, when in reality it was Credence who kills Senator Henry Shaw Jr and his own adoptive mother, before being neutralized by MACUSA Aurors.
+Percival Graves is initially mistaken in thinking that the Obscurus inhabits his adoptive sister Modesty, when in reality it was Credence who kills Senator Henry Shaw Jr and his own adoptive mother, before being neutralized by MACUSA aurors.

 In The Crimes of Grindelwald, Credence travels to Paris, searching for his true identity.
-Newt Scamander is tasked by Albus Dumbledore to finding him and protecting him from Grindelwald, who wishes to use Credence in his quest for power.
+Newt Scamander is tasked by Albus Dumbledore to find him and protect him from Grindelwald, who wishes to use Credence in his quest for power.
 The young man initially believes himself to be a son of the Lestrange family, but Leta dismisses this possibility.
 At Nurmengard Castle, Grindelwald tells Credence that his real name is Aurelius Dumbledore and that his brother (Albus Dumbledore) would seek to destroy him.